 If you are concerned about a child in Norfolk and want to speak to someone, contact us on 0344 800 8020.
 If you consider the incident to be an emergency, call 999.

-We are still here to keep children and young people safe, throughout the coronavirus outbreak.
+We can help keep children and young people safe throughout the coronavirus pandemic.

 It is more important than ever that extended family, friends, neighbours and communities speak up and say something if they have concerns.
 It is everyone's responsibility to keep children safe and report concerns.
 We all need to play our part.